eslayerr/loading-bar-/README.md

 its a simple loading bar i learned to make in css and java. its the first time i made it, and learned how it works.
+It was fun maing it.

+languages used :
+HTML
+CSS
+JAVASCRIPT

 author